Ibexian/EastMeetsKitchen/_posts/2017-07-10-vegan-cherry-pistachio-frangipane-tart.md

     <img src="/images/331-3.jpg">
 </figure>

 But because frangipane is somewhat of a soft filling, it's nice to pair it with somewhat of a crunchy cookie or pie crust.
-For this recipe, I am using a verion of my vegan ["Almond Flax Crumble Topping"](http://eastmeetskitchen.com/recipes/high-protein-almond-flax-crumble-topping/) for my crust.
+For this recipe, I am using a version of my vegan ["Almond Flax Crumble Topping"](http://eastmeetskitchen.com/recipes/high-protein-almond-flax-crumble-topping/) for my crust.
 This is an amazing recipe because the crumble has a ton of flavor and texture from the coconuts and flaxseed and is not overly sweet as it is sweetened with just a bit of brown rice syrup, although you could substitute maple or any other syrup sold in the market.

 <figure>
 <img src="/images/331-4.jpg">